↑

 Homemade food

-So if the male caregiver in your life is NOT a good cook or baker, this may be the most precious gift of all to him.
+So if the male caregiver in your life is NOT a good cook or baker, this may be his most precious gift.

-First, send everything in a sturdy, but disposable dishes (#pd link) so they don’t have to worry about returning them to you (unless you want to make another visit to pick them up – which is okay too!).
+First, send everything in sturdy, disposable dishes (#pd link) so they won’t have to worry about returning them to you (unless you want to visit to pick them up—which is okay, too!).

-And second, use this casserole transporter (#pd link) to keep everything organized – and keep your car clean.
-If you’ve ever taken a meal to someone, you know how embarrassing it is if you have to throw everything into a cardboard box or have a mess of chili all over the outside of the dish.
+Second, use this casserole transporter (#pd link) to keep everything organized – and your car clean.
+If you’ve ever taken a meal to someone, you know how embarrassing it is to throw everything into a cardboard box or have a mess of chili all over the outside of the dish.

 Fun Snack Food